cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 ## Audit log settings reference

 The following defines the default audit log storage settings.
-For a complete set of log storage settings, see the [reference example](#audit-log-storage-reference-example) below.
+For a complete set of log storage settings, see the [reference examples](#audit-log-configuration-file-examples) below.

 `[global.v1.audit.logging]`